The problem with mirrorless

 Perhaps a simpler experience popularized the Ricoh GR, where the aim is to focus on image making more than settings and features, straight out of the box.

-Perhaps, there’s demand for new digital rangefinder cameras.
+Perhaps there’s a demand for more digital rangefinders.